An Expert Guide to Big Life Transitions (Retirement and Beyond)!

 Make sure you are retiring to something, not just away from your career.
 Explore 120 ideas for what to do in retirement.

 2. Understand the Emotions You Are Feeling

 As excited as you might be about retirement, you may also experience some of the more negative emotions associated with life transitions.
 Feiler found that about 27% of people felt fear followed by sadness and shame.

 Identifying an emotion is the best way to deal with it.

-In a Life Transition?
-Mark the Occasion
+3. Mark the Occasion

 If you are struggling with emotions, Feiler recommends some specific tactics.
 As he wrote in the New York Times, “Some people coped with these emotions by writing down their feelings; others plunged into new tasks.”

 “But nearly eight in 10 said they turned to rituals.
 They sang, danced, hugged, purged, tattooed, sky-dived, schvitzed.
 They changed their names, went to sweat lodges, got tattoos.”